AmrAbdelgwaad/Designo/README.md

 - [codepen](https://codepen.io/imathis/pen/ZYEWrw) - I used this pen for the loading spinner
 - [stackoverflow](https://stackoverflow.com/questions/47716255/check-if-router-outlet-is-in-use) - has a good answer about knowing when an angular router outlet is active
 - [stackoverflow](https://stackoverflow.com/questions/9182978/semi-transparent-color-layer-over-background-image) - has a good solution about adding Semi-transparent color layer over background-image
+- [itecnote](https://itecnote.com/tecnote/r-angular-apply-style-to-element-depending-on-sibling-routerlinkactive/) - has a good answer about styling other elements if router is active
 ## Me

 - [LinkedIn](https://www.linkedin.com/in/amrabelgawad/)